sunnytomar01/AI-Print-Estimator-Order-Intake-Engine/README.md

   managerEmail  = manager@test.com
   opsEmail      = ops@test.com
   ```
-- Notes about testing webhooks: n8n exposes active webhook paths under `/webhook/<path>` when executed normally, and under `/webhook-test/<path>` when you run a workflow in **Test** mode.
-If a webhook call returns 404, confirm the workflow is *active* and use the correct `/webhook` vs `/webhook-test` URL.

 - The workflow's order-update nodes PUT to `/orders/<id>` and MIS handoff nodes POST to `/mis/orders` (both on `backendApiUrl`).
 - Test the workflow by triggering the webhook path shown in the workflow UI (e.g. `/webhook/ai-estimator`).